edx/program-intent-engagement/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:edx/program-intent-engagement.git
+  git clone git@github.com:edx/edx-program-intent-engagement.git
-  cd program-intent-engagement
+  cd edx-program-intent-engagement

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 program-intent-engagement
+  mkvirtualenv -p python3.8 edx-program-intent-engagement

 Every time you develop something in this repo